How it works

 on-device · Apple Neural Engine

-WAV bytes are POSTed to a sidecar process that runs Parakeet TDT v3 (CoreML) on the Apple Neural Engine.
+The audio buffer is handed directly to Parakeet TDT v3 (CoreML) running on the Apple Neural Engine, in-process.
 Typical latency is ~64 ms for a 5-second clip after the model is warm.
 The model resides at ~150 MB and downloads from Hugging Face on first launch.

 Custom dictionary biasing

-Terms you've added in Settings travel as a base64-JSON header to the sidecar, which runs an extra CTC keyword-spotting + rescoring pass after the TDT transcription.
+Terms you've added in Settings are passed to FluidAudio's CTC keyword-spotting + rescoring pass, which runs after the TDT transcription.
 Aliases for variant spellings ("parlay", "parlez") all match the canonical "Parleq" — the rescorer always emits the canonical form.

 Per-term opt-out